 - Great Owl-Eye Sensor

 - Comfortable Ergonomics

 - Attractive RGB Implementation

 - Not For Left-Handed Users

 Sensor: Owl-Eye Optical Sensor | DPI: 12000 | Weight: 88g | Max.
 Speed: 250 IPS | Connection: Wired | Programmable Buttons: 17

-As we eluded to before, ROCCAT is a recurring name when it comes to drag clicking mice.
+As we eluded to before, ROCCAT is a recurring name when it comes to drag-clicking mice.
 They have some of the best mice for this purpose and one of them is the ROCCAT Kone Pure Owl-Eye.
-This mouse is a bit older and a bit cheaper than the Kone AIMO we mentioned before, but that makes it a better value in the grand scheme of things.
-The Kone Pure Owl-Eye is also heavily customizable which is one of its key features.
+This mouse is a bit older and cheaper than the Kone AIMO we mentioned before, but that makes it a better value in the grand scheme of things.
+The Kone Pure Owl-Eye is also heavily customizable, one of its key features.

 The sensor on the ROCCAT Owl-Eye is accurate and fast with a DPI rating of 12,000 which is quite respectable.
 Furthermore, the ROCCAT Owl-Eye has 17 programmable buttons which makes it a very versatile mouse.
 You can program the buttons to various tasks and use the buttons using the Easy-Shift key.
 The buttons are not physical, rather the Easy-Shift key allows you to alternate the features of each button.
 Moreover, the ROCCAT Owl-Eye is also lighter than its bigger brother, the AIMO, as it only tips the scales at 88 grams.
 The key feature, however, remains the drag clicking ability.